GlenDC/oss/misc/learn-how-to-learn-nat.md

-# Learn how to learn
+# learn how to learn

 As part of my journey on getting my fundamentals right I wanted to follow this course, after getting a recommendation about this course from OSS as a preperation for its curriculum.
 I was pleasently surprised that Barbara is one of the tutors.
 I knew her story from a TD talk she gave where she talked about her late entrance in the world of mathematics and engineering, after hating it for most of her life.
 It was quite easy for me to relate to what she was saying.
 So with that motivation being given, it's time to dive in.